 Measurement of electrical activity

-Many organs produce electrical activities which allow conclusions about the current physical condition.
-These include
+Many organs produce electrical activity that allows conclusions to be drawn about the current physical condition.
+These include:

-- Brain: the electrical activity of the brain is the measured as EEG.
+- Brain: The electrical activity of the brain is measured as EEG.

-- Heart: ECG measures the electrical activity of the heart, from this can be determined the Heartrate.
+- Heart: ECG measures the electrical activity of the heart; heart rate can be determined from it.

-- Muscles: by EMG the electrical activity of muscles may be determined, especially the facial muscles play a role for determine facial expressions.
+- Muscles: EMG can determine the electrical activity of muscles; facial muscles in particular play a role in determining facial expressions.

 Measurement of eye movements and pupils

 The measurement of eye movements is essential for many visual experiments.
-Eye movements are determined using Eyetracking technologies, which usually also measure the Pupil diameter in combination.
+Eye movements are determined using eye-tracking technologies, which usually also measure pupil diameter.

 Optical measurement methods

-Using NIRS: Infrared spectroscopy the oxygen saturation of the blood can be determined optically.
-From this, in particular, conclusions about brain activities are possible.
+Using NIRS: infrared spectroscopy, the oxygen saturation of the blood can be determined optically.
+This makes it possible to draw conclusions about brain activity in particular.

 Other procedures

-In many experiments, it is usual to trace test persons with the help of cameras over time.
-Special procedures can be used to extract facial expressions and thus the current emotional state of the subject.
+In many experiments, it is common to track participants over time with cameras.
+Special procedures can be used to extract facial expressions and thus the participant’s current emotional state.